ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     STORAGE_ACCOUNT_ID=$(az storage account list --resource-group $SN_RGNAME --query "[?starts_with(name,'sapbits')].id" -o tsv)
     STORAGE_ACCOUNT_ID_REGEX="$(echo $STORAGE_ACCOUNT_ID | sed -e 's/\\/\\\\/g; s/\//\\\//g; s/&/\\\&/g')"
     sed -i "s/VAR_STORAGE_ACCOUNT_ID/$STORAGE_ACCOUNT_ID_REGEX/" ./deploy/template_samples/template-ha1.json
     ```

-1. In the SSH session to the Azure VM, run the following to create a fencing agent service principal for the SAP HANA SID you are provisioning:

-    ```sh
-    util/create_fencing_agent.sh HN1
-    ```

-1. In the SSH session to the Azure VM, run the following to export environment variables referencing the fencing agent service principal for the SAP HANA SID you are provisioning:

-    ```sh
-    source set-clustering-auth-HN1.sh
-    ```

 1. In the SSH session to the Azure VM, run the following to initialize the Terraform environment: